COTBC Managing Client Information (MCI) Practice Standards

 Please note that these are currently being adjusted to reflect the October 2, 2017 changes to our bylaws.
 Your patience is appreciated.

 Statement of Purpose

 These practice standards clarify the occupational therapist’s accountability and the College’s expectations respecting the occupational therapist’s management of client information.
 They are designed to assist the occupational therapist to identify and reduce the risks inherent in managing client information, thereby protecting clients from harm.

-Managing client information requires compliance with compliance with legislation and the legal requirements as set out in the COTBC Bylaws.
+Managing client information requires compliance with legislation and the legal requirements as set out in the COTBC Bylaws.
 The College’s focus is on the quality and content of the information contained in the occupational therapy record, as well as on how the occupational therapist collects, records, protects and ensures access to client information.
 The College acknowledges that different occupational therapists perform these tasks in different ways within different practice contexts and settings.

 Managing client information is important because of the many ways in which the occupational therapy record is used.
 It is a legal document and source of evidence that can demonstrate compliance with the standards of the profession as well as with other standards, laws, and ethical considerations.